vishwesh5/Calibrate-LLM/README.md

 ### Overview

-[cite_start]Large Language Models (LLMs), despite their capabilities, often "hallucinate"—producing plausible but incorrect statements with high confidence[cite: 14].
-This project argues that this is not just a model failure, but a failure of the training and evaluation paradigm. [cite_start]Current benchmarks often use a binary scoring system that rewards guessing and penalizes uncertainty, optimizing models to be "good test-takers" rather than honest and reliable agents[cite: 18, 108].
+Large Language Models (LLMs), despite their capabilities, often "hallucinate"—producing plausible but incorrect statements with high confidence.
+This project argues that this is not just a model failure, but a failure of the training and evaluation paradigm.
+Current benchmarks often use a binary scoring system that rewards guessing and penalizes uncertainty, optimizing models to be "good test-takers" rather than honest and reliable agents. [(Source)](https://cdn.openai.com/pdf/d04913be-3f6f-4d2b-b283-ff432ef4aaa5/why-language-models-hallucinate.pdf).

 This Proof of Concept (PoC) explores an alternative approach inspired by professional certification exams (like the PMP Study Hall), where self-awareness of one's knowledge is as important as correctness.
 We aim to fine-tune an LLM not just to be correct, but to be **well-calibrated**—to express high confidence only when it is correct, and to appropriately express uncertainty or abstain when it is not.
+The PoC derives inspiration from recent OpenAI's work available [here](https://cdn.openai.com/pdf/d04913be-3f6f-4d2b-b283-ff432ef4aaa5/why-language-models-hallucinate.pdf).

 ### Project Goals